qartlosninikabadzekabadze/Yolov8-Football-Celebration-Detecting-and-Tracking/README.md

 Enhanced viewer experiences during broadcasts.
 Detailed player behavior and emotion analysis for teams.
 Research and development in automated sports analytics technologies.

-Usage & Contribution
+**Future Work:**
-This project is ideal for researchers, developers, and enthusiasts interested in computer vision, sports analytics, and machine learning.
-Contributions to enhance the model, extend the dataset, or improve the application are welcome.
+The project is still on-going and I intend to include more celebrations of other players and increase the size of the training data across different labels.